Last Updated on October 5, 2021 by Chef Mireille

 - 2 green plantains cut in half, skins left on

-- ¼ cup grated frozen cassava or coconut
+- ¼ cup grated frozen cassava defrosted

 - 1 tablespoon roasted peanuts optional garnish